Our Programme Offer

 L – Life skills development that will equip young people for life

-E – Empowering young people to be part of influencing a positive change that improves their wellbeing
+E – Empowering young people to be part of influencing a positive change

 G – Guiding young people to make informed choices about their future